meirm/askGPT/README.md

 ```

-## Personas
+## scenarios
-***askGPT*** repository includes a sample of several personas which you can use to preset your bot.
+***askGPT*** repository includes a sample of several scenarios which you can use to preset your bot.
 * Doctor
 * Psychotherapist
 * Lawyer
 * Marv (from The HitchHicker guide to the galaxy)
 * VocationalTest
-* PersonalityAssessment
+* scenariolityAssessment
 * DiaryAssistance
 * veganCheff

-In the git repository under ***config*** you can find a file named ***personas.json***
+In the git repository under ***config*** you can find a file named ***scenarios.json***

 copy this file to ***.askGPT*** directory

-***askGPT***  allows you to use personas to focus the conversation.
-Personas are defined as follows:
+***askGPT***  allows you to use scenarios to focus the conversation. scenarios are defined as follows:

 ```
-{"<persona>": {"name": "<name>", "greetings": "<Initial sentence>", "prompt": [ {"user":"Human", "prompt":"<your initial prompt>"},{"user": "AI", "prompt": "<AI response>"}, ... ]}}
+{"<scenario>": {"name": "<name>", "scenario": "<Initial sentence>", "prompt": [ {"user":"Human", "prompt":"<your initial prompt>"},{"user": "AI", "prompt": "<AI response>"}, ... ]}}
 ```

-Where `<persona>` is the name of the persona, `<name>` is the name of the character, `<initial sentence>` is the initial sentence used to start the conversation, and `<prompt>` is an array of sentences between the user and ***askGPT*** .
+Where `<scenario>` is the name of the scenario, `<name>` is the name of the character, `<initial sentence>` is the initial sentence used to start the conversation, and `<prompt>` is an array of sentences between the user and ***askGPT*** .

 i.e.
 ```
-"AlbertoKnox":{"Name": "Knox", "greetings":"I am Alberto Knox, the philosopher from Sophia's world.
+"AlbertoKnox":{"Name": "Knox", "scenario":"I am Alberto Knox, the philosopher from Sophia's world.
 I am also a chatbot", "prompt":[
     {"user" : "Human", "prompt": "What's your role in the book?"}, {"user": "AI", "prompt": "The ideal philosopher.
 I am never quick to judge and I always thinks about what I am doing."}
 ]}
 ```

-In the git repository under config you have a sample json with a few personalities.
+In the git repository under config you have a sample json with a few scenariolities.
 Copy the file to $HOME/.***askGPT***
-If you do not have a personas.json file in the directory, the pogram will load with a Neutral persona without any background.
+If you do not have a scenarios.json file in the directory, the pogram will load with a Neutral scenario without any background.

 ## API Key and Organization
 In order to communicate with openai API you need to register at https://www.openai.com and create an API key.
-If you don't have an organization code and it shows Organization: Personal, go to https://beta.openai.com/docs/api-reference/authentication and look for the code in the example.
+If you don't have an organization code and it shows Organization: scenariol, go to https://beta.openai.com/docs/api-reference/authentication and look for the code in the example.
 Once you have your API key and organization code, you can use them to authenticate with ***askGPT*** .

 ## Summary

 ***askGPT***  is a command line program written in Python that allows you to query the chatGPT API.
-It keeps track of conversations and has a set of personas to focus the conversation.
+It keeps track of conversations and has a set of scenarios to focus the conversation.
 Installation is easy,
 simply run `pip install askGPT ` and you're ready to go.
 Authentication requires an API key and organization code from OpenAI.
 With ***askGPT*** , you can easily query the chatGPT API and have meaningful conversations with AI.
-You can also list the personas, list conversations, show the content of a conversation, delete it, and fine tune parameters such as temperature for more personalized conversations.
+You can also list the scenarios, list conversations, show the content of a conversation, delete it, and fine tune parameters such as temperature for more scenariolized conversations.

 ## Contributing
 We welcome contributions to ***askGPT***!
 If you have an idea for a new feature or have found a bug, please open an issue on the GitHub repository.